-7. Best Time To Greet The Happy Penguins On Phillip Island
+7. Phillip Island: Best Time To Greet The Happy Penguins

 Irresistible as they are, travelers find it very hard not to express their excitement while falling in love with the adorable penguins on the Phillip Island.
 Renowned across the world, the Penguin Parade happens to be one of the best experiences during winter in Australia.
-While Penguins Plus offers you a closer look at the penguins, travelers can also embark on an underground viewing tour to get up and close with the penguins.
+While Penguins Plus offers you a closer look at the penguins, travelers can also embark on an underground viewing tour to get up and close with the penguins during Philip Island tour.

 Location: Summerland Beach, Phillip Island, Victoria

-6. Enjoy A Winter Snowshoe Trek On The Overland Track
+6. Overland Track: Enjoy A Winter Snowshoe Trek

 Considered to be one of the best sites for trekking during summers, the Overland Track turns into a wonderland during winter in Australia.
 Being snowbound on all sides, the winter season turns the Cradle Mountain National Park into a magical paradise which offers abundant opportunities for experiencing the best of snowshoe trekking.